SuRaMoN/relike/README.md

 		);
 	echo $s->find($haystack, $needle)->getNamedGroup('name')->getMatch(); # will output the tokens for "I\Iz\A\Namespace"

-Instal Guide
+Install Guide
 ============

 1. Download ReLike (you can [download](https://github.com/SuRaMoN/relike/archive/master.zip) directly from github, or clone it with git: `git clone https://github.com/SuRaMoN/relike.git`, or use [composer](http://getcomposer.org/))
-2. include the autoload header located in src/autload.php, eg: `require('relike/src/autload.php');`
+2. Include the autoload header located in src/autload.php (eg: `require('relike/src/autload.php');`) or you can use [psr-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md)
-3. Learn and use relike by looking at the examples, tests and source code
+3. Learn and use itertools by looking at the [examples](https://github.com/SuRaMoN/relike), [tests](https://github.com/SuRaMoN/relike/tree/master/tests/Relike) and [source code](https://github.com/SuRaMoN/relike/tree/master/src/Relike)